spectrumx/sds-code/gateway/README.md

-    test-py args=''      # validates templates and runs pytest inside the app container up args=''           # starts services in detached mode; if env is local, starts process to watch files [alias: run] update               # upgrades pre-commit hooks and gateway dependencies to their latest compatible versions [alias: upgrade]
+    test-py args=''      # validates templates and runs pytest inside the app container up args=''           # starts services in detached mode; if env is local, starts process to watch files [alias: run] update               # upgrades pre-commit hooks and gateway dependencies to their latest compatible versions [alias: upgrade] watch args=''        # watch file changes when in local env mode
 ```

 ## Development environment